 The shelfice package and experiments demonstrating its strengths and weaknesses are also described in Losch (2008) [Los08].
-However, note that unfortunately the description of the thermodynamics in the appendix of Losch (2008) is wrong.
+Unfortunately however, the description of the thermodynamics in the appendix of Losch (2008) is wrong.

-The main routine is shelfice_thermodynamics.F but note that /pkg/shelfice routines are also called when solving the momentum equations.
+The main routine is shelfice\thermodynamics.F but note that /pkg/shelfice routines are also called when solving the momentum equations.